 Vaping’s popularity is growing unbelievably fast, and it’s very encouraging to see more people switch away from smoking every day.
-But sometimes you’ll see a review, try out that particular vape, and not get the same results that were in the video.
+But sometimes you’ll see a review, try out that particular vape, and not get the same results you saw in the video.
 That’s definitely a frustrating experience and all of us have been through it at least once.
-As is often the case, nuances make a huge difference.
+As is often the case, nuances in operation make a huge difference.

-Whether you’re a total vaping newbie or just unboxing a new device, here are my ten techniques that will ensure a fantastic experience across the entire spectrum of dry herb vaporizers.
+Whether you’re a total vaping newbie, a pro, or just unboxing a new device, here are my ten techniques that will ensure a fantastic experience across the entire spectrum of dry herb vaporizers.

 I – The Dank

 The importance of using quality herb cannot be overstated.
 Even a badass vape like the Mighty can’t make dank clouds from schwag.
 Simply put, garbage in = garbage out.
 These days it is easier for many of us to get good herb with legalization spreading, but even in legal areas, you’ll notice a big gap in quality between top-shelf flower and the bargain stuff.
 Considering how efficient vaping is and how much herb (and money) you’ll save versus smoking, go ahead and get the best flower you can.
 You’ll be glad you did.

 Grinding your herb correctly is critical to getting good performance from vapes like the Storz & Bickel Crafty+.
 I prefer a medium or medium-fine grind because it works the best with the most vapes.
 Grinding too coarse will leave a lot of surface area unexposed to the heat.
 You also want to avoid grinding too fine or pulverizing your bud into a powder.
 It’ll be tougher to work with, clog up your vape more, and particulate can even fly through into your mouth... nobody likes particulate flying into their mouth.
 Medium grind is the way to go.